AnterCreeper/pdaltmode/README.md

 For Doc.
 3, since **DISTRIBUTION TO NON-MEMBERS IS PROHIBITED**, contact me at [wangzhihao9@hotmail.com](mailto:wangzhihao9@hotmail.com)
 Doc.4 is located at https://glenwing.github.io/docs/DP-1.2.pdf

-Datasheet of TC358867XBG is included in the project, which include external LICENSE.
+Datasheet of TC358867XBG is included in the project, which includes external LICENSE.

+Some other Specification needs:
+1. CEA 861-E: A DTV Profile for Uncompressed High Speed Digital Interfaces
+2. IEC60958 Digital Audio Interfaces

 ### Usage

 1. Download and Open with MounRiver Studio II [Download Page](http://www.mounriver.com/download)
-2. Compile and Run
+2. Connect the board with WCH Link-E, then Compile and Run
-3. ~~Files except in User is remain unchanged from default.~~
+4. ~~Files except in User is remain unchanged from default.~~